gamblevore/temporal/readme.md

 # issues

 * The output looks very non-random, until you do something like: `x = x mod SomePrime`.
 Which is what I do.
 Is this cheating?
 I don't think so?
 Someone with stats will have to answer this for me.
-* The output is VERY sensitive to different optimisation flags!
-As you'd expect!
-* Sometimes seems quite random!
-But sometimes seems "full of Bands"!
-No idea why!
-Needs code to detect + reject bands.
-Or "extract random bits" cos the bands are slightly wavy.
-* "Time-spikes" can be an issue!
-Caused by:
-    * Interupts
-    * Intel's hyper-threading causing CPU starvation
-    * Other programs on the same CPU (I try avoid this using a high priority thread)
-    * Memory contention from other apps
 * BTW, modern CPUs make a lot of effort to reduce randomness in the time-taken.
 For us its undesirable!
 Perhaps rarer CPUs have more random timings?
 Could be interesting!